What is "Integrated" learning at Better World Ed?

 The short response: It's all about "reweaving"

-Reweaving academics, global learning, and SEL in order to help you(th) reweave the fabric of our communities (both as a means to address many of the challenges that we face in our world, and as an end goal in itself).
+Reweaving academics, global learning, empathy, and understanding in order to help you(th) reweave the fabric of our communities (both as a means to address many of the challenges that we face in our world, and as an end goal in itself).
 To realize and live in the peaceful, just, compassionate world we dream of, we have to start early in life, every day, and everywhere.

 So the real-world problem solving that children engage with in our content makes it possible to practice math, empathy, social awareness, curiosity, question-asking, communication, collaboration, social entrepreneurship, creativity, introspection, mindfulness, perspective taking, kindness, compassion, and literacy at the same time!